Equality Act 2010 (Amendment) Bill [HL]

 This bill primarily affects:

-- Disabled people: Will benefit from improved access to public buildings.
+- Disabled people: Improved access to buildings.

 Powered by nyModel